Paws & Tales: Setting

 Paws & Tales is set in the fictional town of Wildwood, at the base of Wild Mountain and about two miles east of the "Bay of Tranquility".
 The characters are all anthropomorphic animals, and the technology level is about equivalent to the early 20th century.
-The central characters are a group of children named "The Club" – C.J., Staci, Ned, Gooz, and Marsha – and their clubhouse, "The Fortress."
+(Despite the Child Characters' more contemporary clothing.)
+The central characters are a group of children named "The Club" – C.J., Staci, Ned, Gooz, and Marsha – and their clubhouse, "The Fortress".

 Main characters

-Paw Paw Chuck (Grizzly Bear) - Wildwood's handyman, whose day-to-day trade is done at Paw Paw's Fix-it-Shop.
+Paw Paw Chuck (grizzly bear) – Wildwood's handyman, whose day-to-day trade is done at Paw Paw's Fix-it-Shop.
 His main occupation, though, is providing guidance and spiritual wisdom to the townspeople of Wildwood.
 He has been married to Nana Cindy for almost 30 years.
 Having no grandchildren of their own, they have become "adopted" grandparents to many of the kids of the town.
 In addition to his firm moral conviction, he also possesses great physical strength and courage.

 Chancellor James "C.J."
-Brown (Brown Bear) - The central character for most of the stories.
+Brown (brown bear) – The central character for most of the stories.
 C.J. is a gregarious, fun-loving bear cub who loves to be in charge.
-However, he can be a general buzzkill and that often leads to arguments and trouble for those around him, and he is quite selfish oftentimes, but not to the extent of Staci.
+However, he can be a general buzzkill and that often leads to arguments and trouble for those around him.
 Also, he can also be secretive and tends to keep things all to himself, which also leads to trouble.
-He needs to overcome all his bad habits and work on changing for his own good.
 Unlike all the other cubs, he has heterochromia—he has one blue eye on his left—through which he has trouble seeing clearly.
 He's a sensitive, vulnerable cub who has sought to make the most of his disability by making himself the butt of his own jokes.

-Staci Clemmer (Brown Bear) - A dramatic, rough-and-tumble cub who's as brave as a lion—afraid of nothing.
+Staci Clemmer (brown bear) – A dramatic, rough-and-tumble cub who's as brave as a lion—afraid of nothing.
 She has a keen sense of humor, but unlike C.J., she has a more difficult time laughing at herself.
-Staci is, however, the most immature of the kids: selfish, bad-tempered, careless, thoughtless, quite mean oftentimes, and lacks self-control oftentimes; she would always try to take charge, which also causes problems and leads to trouble for those around her.
-But, she is an excellent problem solver; she just needs to learn to give up her bad side and work on changing for her own good.
+She would always try to take charge, which also causes problems and leads to trouble for those around her.
+But, she is an excellent problem solver.
 She often welcomes new settlers to Wildwood with a plate of homemade chocolate-chip cookies.